JeffJetton/retrofeed/config.md

 Edit `/boot/config.txt` and add the lines below somewhere in it.

-* The values for overscan_left/right/etc will probably need to be tweaked depending on your monitor
+* The values for overscan_left/right/etc are just what worked for me.
+You'll probably wind up using different values, depending on your monitor.
+It can take a bit of experimentation.
+Positive numbers increase the size of the black border on the corresponding side, while negative numbers reduce it.
 * For PAL monitors, change the value for `sdtv_mode` to 2
 * For color monitors (if you want to use color), omit `sdtv_disable_colorburst=1` or set it to 0

 ```
-overscan_left=32
+overscan_left=34
-overscan_right=32
+overscan_right=30
-overscan_top=4
+overscan_top=-16
-overscan_bottom=4
+overscan_bottom=-8

 sdtv_mode=0
 sdtv_aspect=1